-2.11 Intangible assets and amortisation
+2.10 Intangible assets and amortisation

 Intangible assets acquired separately are measured on initial recognition at cost.
 Following initial recognition, intangible assets are carried at cost less accumulated amortization and accumulated impairment losses, if any.

 Intangible assets are amortised over the useful economic life.
-Amortisation is recognised in the statement of profit and loss on a straight-line basis over the estimated useful lives of respective intangible assets.
+Amortisation is recognised in profit or loss on a straight-line basis over the estimated useful lives of respective intangible assets.